Iran says capable of jamming foes' communication systems

-The Islamic Republic has denied accusations that it hacked into U.S. banks last year, but has also devoted resources to building up its cyber defence capabilities.
+The Islamic Republic has denied accusations that it hacked into U.S. banks last year, but has also devoted resources to building up its cyber defense capabilities.

 On Tuesday, Brig.
 Gen. Ahmad Reza Pourdastan, Iran’s ground forces commander, said that Iran was now capable of disrupting its enemies’ communications.